 Temp & Humidity:Thrives in ambient temperatures ranging from 70°F to 85°F with low to average humidity

 Watering Needs:Low water needs.
-Ensure soil drains well and water only when the soil has dried completely.
+Ensure the soil drains well and water only when the soil has dried completely.

 Soil Preferences:Moist but well-draining, poor to moderately fertile, neutral to alkaline (6 to 11 pH) soil